Best Medical Alert Systems With Fall Detection In 2022

 See our full Bay Alarm Medical Review.

 Another feature that makes MobileHelp an innovative option is their MobileHelp Touch plans with touchscreen tablets instead of traditional in-home base monitored systems.
 The tablets are interactive and easy to read, so you can check your activity levels, play brain games, or even add photos of your family to play on a loop when it’s charging.
-You can also add a fall detection device with automatic sensor to your plan that can send an alert even when you can’t press the button yourself.
+You can also add a fall detection device with an automatic sensor to your plan that can send an alert even when you can’t press the button yourself.

 MobileHelp offers various in-home, on-the-go, and combination systems, making it a viable safety solution for most older adults.
 We also recommend MobileHelp for active couples, thanks to the Mobile Duo plan.
 This is the only two-for-one GPS medical alert system in the industry starting at $44.95 per month.
 You and your partner have individual mobile systems, so you’re both protected when away from your home.